Editor at Large

 The recession has been good for data center colocation providers.
 The perfect storm, if you will.
-A scarcity of capital, the rise in high-power-density computing and a need for high-quality redundant data centers have boosted demand
+A scarcity of capital, the rise in high-power-density computing and a need for high-quality redundant data centers have boosted demand for colocation space, according to data center experts.

 "We have not seen a slowdown in interest and growth in colocation.
 If anything, the recession is driving CIOs to look more closely at colocation," said Ted Ritter, senior research analyst at Mokena, Ill.-based The Nemertes Research Group Inc.